- - - from Pilot

 West and used them on a much smaller scale.

 "We created this business around the idea of making

 everything comfortable for our guests: private baths, large beds and a full, hot

 They have succeeded in those endeavors.
 Black Bear Inn opened

-Western look by Ralph Lauren.
-The entrance on Ski Run Boulevard belies what is beyond the
+the Western look by Ralph Lauren.
+The entrance on Ski Run Boulevard belies what

 The great room can hold its own against any Western hotel or